lykmapipo/ngAA/README.md

 ### withAll
-Which tells `ngAA` to allow user with all given permission to access the state.
+Which tells `ngAA` to allow user with all given permissions to access the state.
 To tell `ngAA` to permit user with all given permissions in your state definition, you do as bellow:
 ```js
 'use strict';
 angular